Activists or AA Bashers?

 In his 2014 book, Recover!
 Stop Thinking Like an Addict and Reclaim Your Life with the PERFECT Program (written with Ilse Thompson), Stanton Peele writes: "Most people overcome alcoholism themselves, as they do smoking and every other addiction."
 Instead, AA enabled me with applause and reward coins for not drinking.
 Nobody needs to clap for me because I didn't drink today.

 It's not bashing AA - it's truth - to point out that AA doesn't work for everybody - for most people - and that other methods can be helpful to them.
 Psychotherapy helped me recognize continuing life and emotional problems I had that the 12 steps never addressed.
 And I don't consider myself powerless.

 Co-founder of AA, Bill Wilson, wrote in 1958: "Today, the vast majority of us welcome any new light that can be thrown on the alcoholic's mysterious and baffling malady...
 We are glad of any kind of education that accurately informs the public and changes its age-old attitude toward the drunk.
 More and more, we regard all who labor in the total field of alcoholism as our companions on a march from darkness into light."
 It's entirely possible Wilson would have considered SMART Recovery or Moderation Management or Peele's new book as worthy companions to AA today.

 I hope those in AA become more accepting of people who disagree with AA, or who find other ways work for them, instead of calling them bashers.
 Hopefully, we'll all benefit by having fewer drunk drivers and "powerless" alcoholics.

-Juliet Abram is a hardware shop clerk, writer, and artist.
+Juliet Abram is a writer and artist.
 She is also a former court mandated attendee of Alcoholics Anonymous.
 Her activist cause for 12 Step alternatives in Ohio is the AARMED with Facts blog.